Matrix Formats

 sparse = sparse_matrix_csc([0 1 2; 3 4 0])

-@test brief(sparse_matrix_csc(2, 3, sparse.colptr, sparse.rowval, sparse.nzval)) == "2 x 3 x Int64 in Columns (Sparse 4 (67%) [UInt32])"
+@assert brief(sparse_matrix_csc(2, 3, sparse.colptr, sparse.rowval, sparse.nzval)) == "2 x 3 x Int64 in Columns (Sparse 4 (67%) [UInt32])"

-@test brief(sparse_matrix_csc(2, 3, read_only_array(sparse.colptr), read_only_array(sparse.rowval), read_only_array(sparse.nzval))) ==
+@assert brief(sparse_matrix_csc(2, 3, read_only_array(sparse.colptr), read_only_array(sparse.rowval), read_only_array(sparse.nzval))) ==

-"2 x 3 x Int64 in Columns (ReadOnly, Sparse 4 (67%) [UInt32])"
+"2 x 3 x Int64 in Columns (ReadOnly, Sparse 4 (67%) [UInt32])";

 # output